Task

 -:Patch applied and vulnerabilities resolved for all related software.

-If you scan CentOS, AlmaLinux, or Rocky Linux with fast scan mode or paste scan, you cannot determine whether patches are provided or not, so it is displayed as “❔” (in fast-root scan mode, it is displayed as “○☓△”).
+If you scan AlmaLinux, or Rocky Linux with fast scan mode or paste scan, you cannot determine whether patches are provided or not, so it is displayed as “❔” (in fast-root scan mode, it is displayed as “○☓△”).

 When scanning